bigdataforsocialjustice/ICWA-caselaw/README.md

 Here is a short video from Harvard law School announcing the Caselaw Access Project at case.law.
 [![Caselaw Access](http://img.youtube.com/vi/kwlN_vhai84/0.jpg)](http://www.youtube.com/watch?v=kwlN_vhai84 "CAP")

-The first step is to access all ICWA caselaw data which is available through the Harvard API here https://api.case.law/v1/cases/?page_size=896&search=%22ICWA%22.
+The first step is to access all ICWA caselaw data which is available through the [Harvard CAP API] (https://api.case.law/v1/cases/?page_size=896&search=%22ICWA%22).
 The data includes an ID, case name, decision date, docket number, parties, jurisdiction, cases cited and full text, among other things.
 The graphic below is a snapshot of the results from the link above.
 Notice that there are 899 cases available for download.

 ![image](images/icwa_cases.png)